Aeronautics Advisory Board

 Shalaka Wijeyaratne resides in Colombo, Sri Lanka and holds a MBA (specialization in Marketing) from the University of Bedfordshire (UK) and a BSc in Aeronautical Science without flight (summa cum laude) from Florida Institute of Technology (USA).
 He is currently the Manager - Property Development at CHEC Port City Colombo Pvt.
 Ltd.; the master developer of the 269 hectare reclaimed land development, which is an extension of the existing CBD and positioned to be a world class city in South Asia.
 Prior to joining CHEC Port City Colombo Pvt.
 Ltd. he served as the Business Development Manager of AECOM in Sri Lanka; an USA based integrated infrastructure consulting firm that is a Fortune 500 listed company and one of Fortune magazines “World’s Most Admired Companies”.

-Mr. Wijeyaratne is also an active philanthropist and social welfare proponent.
+Shalaka is also an active philanthropist and social welfare proponent.
 He is the President of Heal Lanka Society Limited that he Co-Founded in the immediate aftermath of the Easter Sunday Bombings of 2019 to help provide assistance and sustainable long-term relief to the victims.
 Currently, the organisation has further expanded to champion campaigns and efforts to elevate and empower the marginalized and underprivileged citizens of Sri Lanka’s society.
-Mr. Wijeyaratne is also an active alumni member of Oxford College of Business, Sri Lanka where he has participated in several CSR initiatives, namely “Out of Darkness” that won the Social Empowerment award at the Asia Responsible Entrepreneurship Awards and International CSR Summit in 2016.
+Wijeyaratne is also an active alumni member of Oxford College of Business, Sri Lanka where he has participated in several CSR initiatives, namely “Out of Darkness” that won the Social Empowerment award at the Asia Responsible Entrepreneurship Awards and International CSR Summit in 2016.